-Morphine is available in different varieties.
-One can find it in the purest form i.e. Morphine itself, as well as other modified forms like Roxanol, MSContin, Avinza, Dover’s Power, Laudanum, etc. Many ask “If I take a smaller dosage, how long does morphine stay in my system, then?
-The dosage can dictate how long Morphin stays in a system i.e. the higher the dosage, the longer it will stay in body system and vice versa.
+The medication is available in different varieties.
+One can find it in the purest form, and other modified forms like Roxanol, MSContin, Avinza, Dover’s Powder, Laudanum, etc. Many ask, “If I take a smaller dosage, how long does it stay in my system, then?
+The dosage can dictate how long the drug stays in a system, i.e., the higher the dosage, the longer it will stay in the body system and vice versa.

 Type of Screening Test

 Not all screening tests provide the same results.
 Some tests can detect the drug in people for up to 3 months, while others only detect it for a few hours.

 Physical factors influence how fast a body will excrete the opioid drug out of its system.

 - Metabolism Rate: Morphine half-life will be shorter in people who have a faster metabolism.
 Various medical conditions can predispose to faster or slowed metabolic rates.

 - Age: As we age, our metabolism rate slows down.
 Therefore, morphine half-life in younger folks will be shorter than in their older counterparts.

 - Body Size: An individual's morphine metabolism rate will be slower if they have more fat.
 That's because the body mass slows down the metabolism rate.

 - The frequency of Drug Intake: It will be easier to detect the drug's remains in a frequent user's system for a longer span.